moj-analytical-services/user-guidance/source/documentation/tools/tools-for-data-processing.md

 > * SQL only - limiting how complex your processing can be
 > * No proper version control, makes it hard for others to replicate
 > * Data has to be in an Athena database already
+ ### Create-a-derived-table
+Create-a-derived-table is an in-house developed service that brings  [dbt](https://docs.getdbt.com/docs/introduction), Git, and data access controls together to allow you to deploy derived and processed tables from data available on the Analytical Platform.
+This extends SQL with features commonly associated with programming languages, enabling more flexible, scalable, and maintainable code. dbt can also assure the quality of your transformations through [data tests](https://docs.getdbt.com/docs/build/data-tests), for example to check whether columns contain null values.
 ## Processing data using an automated pipeline

 ### Airflow